Nudge Theory Applications in Procurement

 Nudges can make procurement processes and governance less disturbing for end-users and contribute to value creation

 Let's imagine ourselves as our end-users.
-They don't understand or appreciate procurement governance; they must buy stuff as soon as possible with minimal involvement.
+They need to understand and appreciate procurement governance.
+Often, they must buy stuff as soon as possible with minimal involvement.

 When engineers or salespeople start raising PRs, writing RFP requirements, or chasing payments to help out their suppliers, they'd better do something job-related and generate revenues or design new products.